josegit88/public_data_files/ascii_files_isolated_UDGs_TNG50/README.md

 # public_data_files

-Data of central UDGs of TNG50 analysis for Benavides+21
+Data of central UDGs from TNG50 analysis of Benavides+21